seek4science/seek/tech/releases/index.md

 If you have any comments or feedback about a release, then please [Contact Us](/contacting-us.html)

+## Version 1.8.3

+Release date: _29th May 2019_

+Bug fix release:

+   * Fix to correctly clean up permissions when a contributor is deleted
+   * Additional constraints to prevent invalid permissions, particularly when changing through the API
+   * Fix to finding related Organisms to a Sample through an NCBI ID attribute

+Changes are also described in the [SEEK v1.8.3 release notes](release-notes-1.8.3.html)

 ## Version 1.8.2

 Release date: _25th April 2019_